Bill Sweeney (ice hockey): Career statistics

+Regular season and playoffs

 Awards

 At the time of Sweeney's retirement, he was in the top ten in AHL history in goals (10th), assists (4th) and points (4th).
 He is, as of 2013, 11th in points, 22nd in goals and 9th in assists.

 In the history of the Springfield Indians' franchise, Sweeney is third in goals behind Jim Anderson and Harry Pidhirny, second in points behind Anderson, and first in assists.